 WHYY features a book interview with MossRehab's Carolyn Tassini

 We are proud to have the Eagles Youth Partnership as Presenting Sponsor for the second consecutive year in a row for our book project.
 And we are grateful to the many other companies, organizations, and individuals who have become book sponsors this year.
 See the list and become a sponsor.

 EXPERT IN LEADERSHIP DEVELOPMENT TO BE KEYNOTE SPEAKER

-Healthy NewsWorks is pleased to announce that Michael Useem, a professor of management, and director of the Center for Leadership and Change Management at The Wharton School of the University of Pennsylvania, will serve as keynote speaker at our annual fundraiser and book-signing event May 20.
-Dr. Useem works on issues including leadership, decision making, governance, and change for a wide variety of companies and organizations in the private, public, and nonprofit sectors.
+Michael Useem, a professor of management, and director of the Center for Leadership and Change Management at The Wharton School of the University of Pennsylvania, will serve as keynote speaker at the book-signing celebration on May 20.
 Read more.

 UNIVERSITY OF THE SCIENCES TO HOST ART EXHIBIT

 On April 23 the University of the Sciences will host an exhibition of heart-healthy posters created by students in Healthy NewsWorks' schools.
 The posters were created for the heart-healthy poster contest, an initiative of the Healthy NewsWorks healthy-heart program.
 USciences students also helped in judging the contest.
 Read more.

 BRYN MAWR STUDENT DESCRIBES WORKING WITH HEALTHY NEWSWORKS